 Taiwan also exports petrochemicals, ships, automotive parts, electronics, steel, plastics, computers and wireless communication equipment.

-Do you know any fun or interesting facts about Taiwan that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun about Taiwan?
+Share them in the comments below!